The .z

 Disabled in V4.1t

-Using handles within peach is temporarily not supported, to be reviewed in the near future e.g.
+Using handles within peach is not supported e.g.

 q)H:hopen each 4#4000;{x""}peach H